rbiven/ArtificialPanc/README.md

 # ArtificialPanc
 This is my Capstone project performed for the Machine Learning nanodegree at Udacity.
+The purpose of this work is to find a regression line to represent the body's production of glucose throughout the day.
+This will give a diabetic the ability to find an close fit basal insulin rate to counteract normal body glucose production.

 ### Install